 Since Aaron Roussell stepped on Bucknell’s campus in April of 2012, he was tasked with rebuilding a program that had only won five games the season prior to his arrival.
-All the two-time Patriot League Coach of the Year has done since his arrival in 2012 is lead the Bison to a 101-56 (.643) record, two Patriot League Regular Season Championships, one Patriot League Tournament Championship, and two post-season berths (one NCAA Tournament).
+All the two-time Patriot League Coach of the Year has done since his arrival is lead the Bison to a 101-56 (.643) record, two Patriot League Regular Season Championships, one Patriot League Tournament Championship, and two post-season berths (one NCAA Tournament).

 This was not Roussell’s first rebuild, as he did the same from 2004 to 2012 as the Head Coach at the University of Chicago, but his passion for the game of basketball started years before he was even a Head Coach.
 “I’ve always had a passion for coaching basketball, but I never thought I could ever make a career of it,” said Roussell.
 “I started working camps when I was 15 and actually coached a freshmen boys’ travel team my senior year in high school.”

 Roussell, a Minnesota native, went to college expecting to go to law school, but had a professor during his senior year convince him to follow a dream while he was young, which motivated Roussell to return to coaching.
 “I coached high school boys for a year and quickly made it a goal to never do anything else for a profession other than coach basketball.
 From there I caught a few breaks and am very grateful for how things have worked out,” said Roussell.